-- Z-Wave frequency interference from ADT
+- Z-Wave frequency interference near the ADT panel

 Problem Description